microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-virtual-serial-port-mplab-mcc/README.md

 Opening serial communication...
 ```

-When communication is established it will transmit a preset array of values to the AVR DU and print the following:
+When communication is established, it will transmit a preset array of values to the AVR DU and print the following:

 ```
 Transmitting Data: